 News Outlet Sheds Light on Timeshare Oblivion.

 Despite the agony of some owners across the country, the news outlet appears eager to cover the plans and outlook of major hotel chains.
 They quote Ed Kinney, the global VP of the Ritz-Carlton, Westin, St. Regis and Sheraton brands saying this: “We are full steam ahead [and have] been really happy with how quickly we’ve been able to respond and the willingness of our guests to return to our properties.”
-Why promote this?
+Why promote this with this article topic?

 Does it sound like Ed would be interested in helping unhappy owners exit timeshares?
 Wealthy timeshare conglomerates are glad vacations owners haven’t abandoned them due to the hostage situation they’re in.
 Whether the writer meant to touch on this or not, the despair of the purchase has been obvious for quite some time now.